 Eastbourne

 § This page gives an overview of the Eastbourne local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Eastbourne is a seaside town on the East Sussex coast, backed by the South Downs.
 It is famed for its Victorian seafront with the pier, carpet gardens, and elegant promenade, while Beachy Head’s towering chalk cliffs and panoramic views define the western edge of the town.
 The South Downs National Park provides rolling hills, walking trails, and scenic countryside immediately inland.
 Eastbourne combines coastal charm with dramatic natural landmarks, making it one of England’s most attractive seaside settings.

-The administrative boundary of Eastbourne can be viewed on OpenStreetMap: District Boundary of Eastbourne.
+The administrative boundary of Eastbourne can also be viewed on OpenStreetMap: District Boundary of Eastbourne.

 Key Facts about Eastbourne